 This important screen assigns each track to a Main channel (01A-16B).
 This "rechannelizes" the data on the track to the channel you choose here.
-The
+The default mode of operation for XL-7 is to have tracks assigned to the same-numbered MIDI channel.
+This convention makes it easy to keep everything organized and it works well for most recording.

-"Multi B" options are provided in the channel selection field.
+Because tracks can be recorded with multiple MIDI channels, "Multi A" and "Multi B" options are provided in the channel selection field.
 The Multi options route data to either the A or B channels (internal or external).
 For example, you could route a multichannel track to only use the B channels.